-All figures within this document are correct at 31 March 2016 unless otherwise stated and cover the Cumberland Building Society Group, which consists of Cumberland Building Society and its trading subsidiaries (Borderway Finance Limited, Cumberland Estate Agents Limited, Cumberland Financial Services Limited, Cumberland Financial Planning Limited, Cumberland Property Services Limited and Cumberland Homes Limited).
+All figures within this document are correct at 31 March 2017 unless otherwise stated and cover the Cumberland Building Society Group, which consists of Cumberland Building Society and its trading subsidiaries (Borderway Finance Limited, Cumberland Estate Agents Limited, Cumberland Financial Services Limited, Cumberland Property Services Limited and Cumberland Homes Limited).
+There are no current or foreseen material practical or legal impediments to the transfer of own funds or repayment of liabilities among the parent undertaking and its subsidiaries.
 All figures in tables are in thousands of pounds, unless stated otherwise.

-This document is not subject to external audit, but has been reviewed and approved by the Board.
+This document is not subject to external audit.
+It has though, as directed by the Board, been reviewed by Internal Audit and the Risk Function, and reviewed and approved by the Board.
 The disclosures in this document are based on the CRD IV rules and fulfil the Group's obligations under Pillar 3.